SamDozer/2D-Tumor-Angiogenesis-Simulation/README.md

 ### Instructions:

-1. Clone the repository to your local machine:
+1. Clone the repository:
     ```bash
     git clone https://github.com/your-username/tumor-angiogenesis-simulation.git
     ```
-2. Navigate to the repository folder:
+2. Navigate to the repository:
     ```bash
     cd tumor-angiogenesis-simulation
     ```
-3. Open the Jupyter Notebook:
+3. Open Jupyter Notebook:
     ```bash
     jupyter notebook
     ```
-4. Run any of the provided notebooks to explore different tumor growth simulations.
+4. Run the desired notebook to visualize tumor growth.

 ---

 ## **License**

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for details.

 ---

-This README provides a detailed overview of the project, descriptions of each file, and instructions for running the simulations.
-Let me know if you need any further modifications or clarifications!
+These improvements focus on clarity, conciseness, and ensuring readers understand the purpose and complexity of each model.
+Let me know if you need further adjustments!